Deansie/homelab/kubernetes.md

     - Storage in a root-only, permission-restricted `/backup/etcd` directory on `k8s-cp3`, with plans to replicate backups to a distributed ZFS pool or external storage for added resilience..
     - Automatic retention policy to keep the last 5 backup days (`find ... -mtime +5 -delete`).
     - Permission and ownership checks to ensure backup integrity.
-    - On completion, script lists all current backup files and logs a success message.
 - **Best Practice:** Scheduled backup/retention follows Kubernetes disaster recovery guidelines; fully automated, root-secured, and tested via file listing and error handling for every backup operation.

 ***